 The Town started to look at cooperative ventures with the other municipalities and businesses to enhance our community.
-Creation of a Town sewer district to promote industry in the Town was a step in this direction.
-This changed a vacant quarry into a very active commercial business.
+To date, 3 Town Sewer Districts have been created to promote industry in the Town.
+This changed a vacant quarry into a very active commercial business and assisted two other major businesses in keeping their operations in the town.
 The town and village continue working together today on many joint ventures.

 We have formed a Town wide refuse district and currently have a joint contract with the village for refuse and recycling.
 A Conservation Advisory Committee is appointed to assist in addressing the continuing environmental issues with the Town's development.
 We have an active Library Committee that addresses issues with the new library in our community.
 The Town is now predominately watered thru Erie County Water Authority, with only a few pocket areas still left to be developed with water.

 Our Town Highway Department maintains all town roads in a superb manner.
 Our Town has roads maintained by Erie County, New York State and the Town.
-We plow several roads for the County in the winter season.
+We plow the majority of the County roads in the winter season.
 The Highway Department helps in the town wide ditching program.
-In 2011 the Town Highway Department and Village DPW moved into a new joint facility together under one roof at 12707 Clarence Center Rd.
+In 2011 the Town Highway Department and Village DPW moved into a new Joint Municipal Facility together under one roof at 12707 Clarence Center Rd.